abdurrahmanKhan/Estimating-used-car-prices/README.md

-# Estimaing-used-car-prices
+# Estimaing-used-car-pricesMulti linear, Polynomial and Ridge regression
-It is still an ongoing project.
-In this project I'm using various DATA WRANGLING and DATA ANALYSIS techniques to explore them and finding various correlations so that I can tame my data and evaluate models
+ Project cum tutorial for Exploratory Data Analysis and Model evaluation (Linear regression,Multiple linear regression, Polynomial linear regression and Ridge regression)
-Data is briefly examined by various plots and maps to find the correlation.
+ In this project I'm using various DATA WRANGLING and DATA ANALYSIS techniques to explore and finding various correlations so that I can tame my data and evaluate models and find the model which fits
-Using techniques for testing like ANOVA for group dependencies etc.
+Using techniques for testing like ANOVA, Pearson correlation etc for group dependencies.
-Model Development process is still in development phase so it is an ongoing project.
+Comparision of errors is shown so as to gain an insight about how errors are found and handled.
-Will add more details once I complete the model development phase and will conclude this project.
+Modeles used are Linear, Multiple linear, Polynomial and Ridge regression.